malsapp/react-native-photo-upload/README.md

- onResponse | Function | fires on response exists onRender | Function | fires after render onResizedImageUri | Function | fires when image resized is ready
+ onResponse | Function | fires on response exists onRender | Function | fires after render onResizedImageUri | Function | fires when image resized is ready imagePickerProps | Object | Other props for react-native-image-picker